echidna-lb/echidna-lb/README.md

 ## Usage

-By default EchidnaLB binds to port 9000 (HTTP) and 9001 (HTTPS).
+By default, EchidnaLB binds to port 9000 (HTTP) and 9001 (HTTPS).
 If you wish to bind to the standard HTTP and HTTPS ports 80 and 443 respectively, on Linux, every port below 1024 is `privileged` so you either have to:

 - run the program as root `sudo`
 - use `setcap 'cap_net_bind_service=+ep' /path/to/echidna-lb`